Midburn/burner-games/README.md

 There are 3 types of questions: text, image and video questions.
 There are 11 questions categories and questions level is a number between 0 to 100 where 0 is the easy and 100 is hardest possible question.
 For more info, see Question model.

 ##### Answers
 Similarly to questions, answers can be text, images or video answers.
-There is no limits for the amount of answers in a question or the amount of correct answers.
-Although, there are no half correct questions, for example: if a question consist of 4 answers, among these 2 are correct, the only *"right"* way to answer the question will be selecting both answers.
+There are no limits for the amount of answers in a question or the amount of correct answers.
+There are no "half correct" questions, for example: if a question consist of 4 answers, among these 2 are correct, the only *"right"* way to answer the question will be selecting both answers.
 For more info, see Answer model.

 ## Development Guidance (for all levels)

-This repo (or application) was developed as part of the Midburn platform, therefor it was designed as an API first.
+This pplication is developed as part of the Midburn platform, therefore it was designed as an API first.
 > Find a full API documentation / examples on `api-example.md`

 `burner-games` is deployed on `https://burner-games.herokuapp.com` for development purposes.
 If you're less experienced with running Ruby on Rails services & you work on the front-end side, you may use the heroku.com dev environment as your back-end service.